-Department of Forest Resources Assessment and Management, College of Forestry, Wildlife and Tourism, Sokoine University of Agriculture, Chuo Kikuu, P.O.
-Box 3013, Morogoro, Tanzania 4].
-After oceans, forests and woodlands are the world's largest storehouses of carbon and they provide ecosystem services that are important to human wellbeing [5].
+Managing the carbon stocks of the land use sector is currently a key focus for climate change mitigation in developing countries [1, 2, 3].
+In terrestrial ecosystems, forests and woodlands play a major role for the mitigation and adaptation to climate change via carbon storage [4, 2].
+After oceans, forests are the world's largest storehouses of carbon and they provide ecosystem services that are important to human wellbeing [5].
 Tropical forests alone store a quarter of a trillion tons of carbon in above and below ground biomass [6].
 Notwithstanding their contribution to the climate change mitigation, Tanzania's forests face enormous challenges including deforestation and forest degradation [7].